 The ecommerce support segment

 With more and more businesses selling online, the ecommerce boom led to a whole new segment of companies facilitating transactions and generally providing support for those selling online.
-Beyond Amazon, eBay, and even Shopify, some startups offer apps and other tools to make retailers' lives more accessible and help them manage the increasing complexity of online life.
+Beyond Amazon, eBay, and even Shopify, some startups offer apps and other tools to make online retail more accessible, helping retailers manage increasing complexity.